A European researcher reviewing reports under an orange library lamp, illustrating a data note on Japan cross-cultural training providers

-Original Silkdrive research: we surveyed 62 cross-cultural and Japan-focused training providers across Europe, the US, and Asia.
-More than 9 in 10 publish no pricing, and only about 1 in 6 specialise in the Japan corridor.
-The numbers, the method, and what they mean for buyers.
+Original Silkdrive research: we checked 62 cross-cultural and Japan-focused training providers across Europe, the US, and Asia.
+More than 9 in 10 publish no pricing at all.
+The number, the method, what it can and cannot support, and what it means for buyers.

-- Japan-specialist day rates carry an estimated 15-30% premium over generic intercultural training, driven by specialist scarcity rather than longer delivery
+• Japan-specialist day rates carry an estimated 15-30% premium over generic intercultural training, derived from the published day-rate bands rather than from longer delivery

 Buying cross-cultural training for a Japan project is harder than it should be, and the reason is structural, not accidental.
 To find out how structural, Silkdrive ran a desk survey of the market while building our expert directory.
 This is a short data note on what we found: the numbers, how we got them, and what they mean if you are the one holding the budget.